Division of State Lands - Bureau of Public Land Administration (BPLA)

 BPLA manages the leases, subleases, easements, use agreements, deed restrictions, reverter revisions, and other approvals for all activities on state-owned lands, title to which is or was vested in the Board of Trustees (Governor and Cabinet) of the Internal Improvement Trust Fund.

-For the Division of State Lands' purposes, uplands are defined as those lands above the mean high water line (or ordinary high water line), title to which is vested in the Board of Trustees of the Internal Improvement Trust Fund of the State of Florida.
-The Board of Trustees has ownership of over 3.3 million acres of upland property.
+For the Division of State Lands' purposes, uplands are defined as those lands above the mean high-water line (or ordinary high-water line), title to which is vested in the Board of Trustees of the Internal Improvement Trust Fund of the State of Florida.
 State-owned uplands are managed for a variety of uses including parks, forests, wildlife management areas, historic sites, educational facilities (including public universities) and correctional institutions, among others.
 The Uplands Section processes correspondence related to local government issues for state-owned lands, including notices, code violations and hearings, along with the following instruments for the use of state-owned lands.

 The Florida Department of Environmental Protection is the state’s lead agency for environmental management and stewardship – protecting our air, water and land.
 The vision of the Florida Department of Environmental Protection is to create strong community partnerships, safeguard Florida’s natural resources and enhance its ecosystems.